Basic Electrical Concepts

 4. Electric Lines of Forces

-• An electric lines of force field along which a free isolated unit positive charge moves.
+• An electric line of force is a path along which a free isolated unit positive charge moves.

-• Electric lines of force start from the positive charge and end to the negative charge.
+• Electric lines of force start from the positive charge and end at the negative charge.

 • No two lines of force can intersect each other because if they do so, then at the point of intersection two tangents can be drawn which would mean two directions of force at that point which is impossible.